nautobot/helm-charts/docs/advanced-features/gateway-api.md

 A `TLSRoute` routes on SNI alone.
 The Gateway never sees HTTP, so anything that depends on inspecting the request does not apply:

 * `route.filters` and `route.extraRules` are ignored, because they describe HTTP-level routing.
-Use `route.gateway.tls.mode: "Terminate"` if you need them.
+Use `route.tls.mode: "Terminate"` if you need them.
 * `route.pathMatchType` has no effect, because a `TLSRoute` carries no path matches.
 * Only one Nautobot deployment can be served.
 See [Multiple Nautobot deployments](#multiple-nautobot-deployments).
 * HTTP-to-HTTPS redirects must be handled by a separate HTTP listener and `HTTPRoute`.